banzaicloud/pipeline/client/docs/ClustersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **InstallSecret**
-> []InstallSecretResponse InstallSecret(ctx, orgId, id, secret, installSecretsRequest) Install a particular secret into a cluster with optional remapping
+> []InstallSecretResponse InstallSecret(ctx, orgId, id, secret, installSecretRequest) Install a particular secret into a cluster with optional remapping

 Install a particular secret into a cluster